 |

-PETER LORRE, ELLEN WIDMANN, INGE LANDGUT, OTTO WERNICKE, THEODOR LOOS
+| | CASTPETER LORRE, ELLEN WIDMANN, INGE LANDGUT, OTTO WERNICKE, THEODOR LOOS

+Fritz Lang’s classic noir M is a film made iconic for many reasons, not the least that it gave us a chilling monster in the form of Peter Lorre’s whistling child murderer Hans Beckert.
 Not many scary movie moments have been able to top the chilling scene where Hans studies his reflection in the mirror, nor have many movies tackled with the emotions of the families of his victims, as seen in the final confrontation between Hans and those he hurt.
+Despite it being 85 years old, M is a film which still packs quite a punch.
+An American remake was released in 1951.
+Justifiably, it bombed both commercially and critically. |

-#78 |
+| #78 |

 DOUBLE INDEMNITY (1944)